 Waking in my Indian Pacific Gold Cabin to Outback sunrise colours

 While I wake up to the knocking on the door and an excellent fresh cuppa handed over, I smile back with gratitude and admire the scenery passing by from my cabin window.
-I contemplate what I have experienced the day before on the Indian Pacific train and at the stops in Cook and Kalgoorlie.
+I contemplate what I had experienced the day before on the Indian Pacific train and at the stops in Cook and Kalgoorlie.

 I realise time flies, and we will reach our destination in a few hours: Perth.
 Our lives separate, and we are ready to embark on our next travel quest.
 I reflect for a moment: what a lovely, meaningful trip.